Sappho

 hearing my voice from afar,

-Being one of the greatly revered Nine Lyric Poets, the lyrical poets of Greece who were determined to be worthy of study by the scholars of Alexandria in the Hellenistic era.
-Among writers, she accumulated a high level of status with Strabo naming her as "the marvellous", Antipater of Sidon calling her "the eternal [living] Muse" and Cicero bemoaning a statue of her from the town hall of Syracuse being stolen.
-Ausonius, Catullus and many others also reference Sappho: her works are commonly studied in poetic, style guides and grammarian compilations from the classical period.
+As one of the greatly revered Nine Lyric Poets—those selected for study by the scholars of Alexandria in the Hellenistic era—Sappho accumulated high status among writers.
+Strabo named her "the marvellous," Antipater of Sidon called her "the eternal [living] Muse," and Cicero bemoaned the theft of a statue of her from the town hall of Syracuse.
+Ausonius, Catullus, and many others reference Sappho; her works are commonly studied in poetic style guides and grammatical compilations from the classical period.

 The theme of love is one of the most encompassing in her works.
-One of her poems compares a man she is struck by in handsomeness to the presence of a God (Fragment 31), while another (Fragment 94) bemoans the parting of a woman she loves to the point it makes her wish for death.
-Some of her poems vaunt the value of marriage and the transition of a girl to this stage of life, while others are inclined to talking about casual romance.
+One poem compares a man she is struck by in handsomeness to the presence of a god (Fragment 31), while another (Fragment 94) mourns the parting of a woman she loves to the point that it makes her wish for death.
+Some of her poems praise the value of marriage and the transition of a girl to that stage of life, while others focus more on casual romance.

-Apparently, as a musician committed to the Aphrodisiac Rites, Sappho was the inventor of the plectrum of the kithara or lyre.
-She wrote nine books of lyric poems, and also wrote epigrams, elegiacs, iambics and solo songs.
-Plutarch also noted that she was a major personality of wit and records some of her sayings.
+Apparently, as a musician committed to the Aphrodisiac Rites, Sappho was the inventor of the plectrum for the kithara or lyre.
+She wrote nine books of lyric poems, and also composed epigrams, elegiacs, iambics, and solo songs.
+Plutarch noted that she was a major wit and records some of her sayings.

-Although her contemporary Alcaeus invented the so-called "Sapphic stanza", it was used from ancient times to refer to Sappho’s form of poetry because she employed it more commonly than him.
+Although her contemporary Alcaeus invented the so-called "Sapphic stanza," it came to bear her name because she used it more frequently and effectively than he did.

-Many of her poems only exist in extreme fragmented form.
-One modern excuse is that the Aeolic dialect of Sappho made audiences disinclined to write down her works, which does not seem to be borne out by evidence of her stature in Classical Civilization – even when her dialect was considered strange, it never impeded her reputation.
-The Church certainly found her works irredeemable, not simply because of their erotic content, but because of their focus on the characteristics of the Goddesses and the inner life of women as a whole.
+Many of her poems survive only in extremely fragmented form.
+One modern excuse is that the Aeolic dialect of Sappho discouraged audiences from writing down her works.
+However, this does not seem borne out by evidence of her stature in Classical Civilization—even when her dialect was considered strange, it never impeded her reputation.
+The Church certainly found her works irredeemable, not simply because of their erotic content, but because of their focus on the characteristics of Goddesses and the inner life of women as a whole.

-Maximus of Tyre compares Sappho to Socrates in several ways, making it possible she elaborated certain aspects of philosophy.
+Maximus of Tyre compares Sappho to Socrates in several ways, suggesting that she may have elaborated certain aspects of philosophy.

 PRIESTESS OF APHRODITE

-Sappho led a group of young women is both attested and interpreted.
-Ancient evidence (names of companions, Suda’s note on “students”) supports that she had a following of women.
+Sappho led a notable group of young women, a fact that is both attested and interpreted.
+Ancient evidence—including the names of companions and the Suda’s note on her “students”—supports that she had a following of women.

 What modern scholars debate is the character of that group.
-Earlier 20th-century scholars often leaned towards the idea of a formal school or academy, emphasizing an instructional environment, but such understandings have been distorted through not seeing through the lens of Sappho’s actual role, which was a religious one oriented around a thíasos or mystical circle, also dedicated to the Muses.
+Earlier 20th-century scholars often leaned toward the idea of a formal school or academy, emphasizing an instructional environment.
+However, such interpretations have been distorted by failing to view Sappho through the lens of her actual role, which was a religious one, oriented around a thíasos or mystical circle, also dedicated to the Muses.

-In line with her role as a priestess in Lesbos, her poems often refer to Eros, the God of Love and Union.
+In line with her role as a priestess on Lesbos, her poems often refer to Eros, the God of Love and Union.
 Sappho also calls upon Artemis numerous times in her poetry, showing her devotion to this aspect of the Goddess.
-References to Zeus indicate his divine role as the arbiter of fate and destiny.
+References to Zeus highlight his divine role as the arbiter of fate and destiny.

 LEGACY

-Sappho is possibly one of the most famous grandees of Antiquity, despite the paucity of some of her works compared to other poets.
-Much like Rumi, the themes of love and desire provide a great flashpoint for the cultivation and elevation of human desire.
-Unfortunately, however, narrow-minded individuals in academic departments choose to obsess over her romantic vocation to the exclusion of how multidimensional and revolutionary she really was.
+Sappho is possibly one of the most famous grandees of Antiquity, despite the fragmentary state of her surviving works compared to other poets.
+Much like Rumi, the themes of love and desire provide a vivid flashpoint for the cultivation and elevation of human longing.
+Unfortunately, however, narrow-minded individuals in academic departments often choose to obsess over her romantic vocation to the exclusion of how multidimensional and revolutionary she truly was.

-Her commitment to the Gods was total and her reputation was cherished partially as a result of that deep and profound devotion that she spared no expense to cultivate.
-One final example from the poets is that her speaking from her metaphorical tomb is an attestation to her eternal grandeur.
+Her commitment to the Gods was total, and her reputation was cherished in part because of that deep and profound devotion, which she spared no effort to cultivate.
+One final example from the poets is her voice speaking from her metaphorical tomb, an attestation to her eternal grandeur.
 It reads:

 BIBLIOGRAPHY